ahnan4arch/op-docs/Open Peer - Protocol Specification.md

 The server will validate the identity login via the identity service to access the account or validate the client has the correct lockbox key hash to access the account.
 An identity that has a different provider is considered a different identity.
 Thus an identity is deemed unique by its identity and its identity provider combined.

 If the lockbox reset flag is specified then a new account is created based on the identity and the existing account remains associated to the old identities, or the old account is removed if no other identities remain associated.

+If the lockbox key hash does not match for the account but the identity access passed into the account is valid and matches the account ID used then all data in all namespaces for the account must be wiped out.
+The lockbox key hash must become updated with the new key hash.

 ### Example